"Men on an endless journey, with no heroes or villains, no monsters or gods.

 Outsiders can never know the true nature of the emotion that binds two people in a strong friendship or intense love affair.

-We can only commit ourselves to what we observe.
+We must limit ourselves to what we observe.

-We can see that the relationship between Encolpius and Ascyltos is as strong
+We see that the relationship between Encolpius and Ascyltos is as strong

 what quality each sees in the other.
 Nor can we be sure how much Giton cares for Encolpius; which of the two is